FOREX-Sterling skids to three-month low as "hard Brexit" fears bite

 May has said she will trigger Article 50 - starting the

-formal EU withdrawal talks - by the end of March.
+formal withdrawal from the EU - by the end of March.
 But so far,

 she has revealed few details about what kind of deal she will